 Magnesium deficiency can be tied to insomnia.
 Magnesium is important in balancing our levels of glutamate (an excitatory neurotransmitter that can lead to sleep deprivation and anxiety), as well as producing serotonin (a precursor to melatonin, our sleep hormone).

-You can choose to take a relaxing Epsom salt bath to reap the benefits of magnesium, or take an oral supplement of magnesium citrate, at a dose of ½ to 1 teaspoon in 8 ounces of water (or max.
-400 mcg), before bed.
+You can choose to take a relaxing Epsom salt bath to reap the benefits of magnesium, or take an oral supplement of magnesium citrate, at a dose of ½ to 1 teaspoon in 8 ounces of water (or maximum 400 mg), before bed.

 Note: The citrate version of magnesium may cause sleep issues in some.
 If so, magnesium glycinate may be a better option.
-However, those with anxiety may find that magnesium glycinate can exacerbate their anxiety levels, if they have a gene variation that converts the glycinate to glutamate (an excitatory neurotransmitter that causes anxiety/irritability in excess). #thingsIlearnedthehardway
+However, those with anxiety may find that magnesium glycinate can exacerbate their anxiety levels, if they have a gene variation that converts the glycinate to glutamate (an excitatory neurotransmitter that causes anxiety/irritability in excess).
+In those with oxalate issues and B6 deficiency, the glycine can over-convert to glyoxylate, an oxalate precursor, and cause a whole host of unpleasant symptoms.
+As a side note, a P5P supplement is my key to restoring proper glutamate and oxalate metabolism, and can help you sleep if you have glutamate or oxalate issues. 🙂 #thingsIlearnedthehardway

 Adrenal Issues and Sleep